Have a question that isn’t answered here? Give us a call at 202-986-4239, email us at email@example.com, or come by the shop!

 Rescheduling or cancelling an appointment

 Need to reschedule your appointment?
-Just give us a call or email us at least 24 hours in advance of your appointment and we will gladly reschedule you.
+Just give us a call us during business hours or email us at least 24 hours in advance of your appointment and we will gladly reschedule you.
 Please be aware that any cancellations or reschedules within 24 hours of your scheduled appointment may be subject to deposit forfeiture – we don’t want our artists’ time or your money wasted!

 If you need to cancel and are unable to reschedule right away, your nonrefundable deposit is still good for 6 months from the date you put it down, so just reschedule whenever you’re ready.